 Tips for improving your Google Maps SEO

 There are several signals that Google uses to determine whether a Google Maps listing is accurate, up-to-date, and active.
-Here’s how to send positive signals to the Google algorithm to boost your Google Maps SEO.
+Here's a list of 15 tips for how to increase visibility on Google Maps:

 1. Claim and verify a Google Business Profile